staticintlucas/goldfish/README.md

 ## Known Issues

+#### Incorrect silkscreen on for bottom edge pins &mdash; will be fixed in v1 revD
+- Layout of bottom edge pins was changes to match the Elite-C in v1 revC, but the silkscreen was never updated
+- Applies to v1 revC

 #### VBUS connected to VCC &mdash; fixed in v1 revB
 - Similar problem as the [Green Pro Micro clone] making it unsuitable for certain split keyboards
 - Applies to v1 rev0 and v1 revA